 There are over 170+ languages in the small country of the Philippines and about a hundred more dialects spoken in different places!
 Some of the top regional languages are the following:

 As I am nearing the end of this article, I hope that I was able to shed light on this controversial topic about the country’s amazing language.
 If you are in search of a handy language learning buddy for more info about the Tagalog language and the Philippines, you have got to try the Ling App.

-Are you enjoying learning about the history behind the Tagalog vocabulary and culture?
-Then, this is one of the reasons why you should learn this unique Asian language.
+I'm sure you loved this insightful lesson about the national language of the Philippines.
+If you are enjoying learning about the history behind the Tagalog vocabulary and culture, then this is one of the reasons why you should learn this unique Asian language.
 The language itself is charming in the sense that it holds an ever-growing set of words and phrases which are heavily shaped by trends and history from all over the world.
 Just by simply allowing yourself to have at least 10 minutes a day with Ling App, we bet that you can sound like a pro in no time!

 Unlike other foreign languages, Tagalog is definitely viewed in a positive light since it is easier to remember and it does not have complicated grammar rules.
 With thousands of Filipinos stationed all over the world, we bet that finding someone to converse in using this as the target language will be easy.

 Interested to learn more Tagalog words and native expressions like how to ask how are you or express goodbye?
 Then you definitely should use the Ling Tagalog app to pump up your vocabulary and find the right words to fill the void.